bobolobxd/swagscript/README.md

 Follow the instructions below to get started.

-## this is a script to use only if you have a solid internet connection, do not use it if your internet connection has alot of frequent downtimes

 # Windows Setup
 -get python3 on your windows machine (you can use microsoft store to get it)